Minimum viable product: Minimum viable brand (MVB)

-Minimum viable team

-Founders with an early-stage company are faced with the challenge of building a team with minimal people and cost.
-The process starts by listing out basic functions of a particular company (e.g., engineer, operations, finance) and then stripping down to the abstract job activities and skills that the company must have to operate.

 Criticism

 Some research has shown that early release of an MVP may hurt a company more than help when companies risk imitation by a competitor and have not established other barriers to imitation.
 It has also indicated that negative feedback on an MVP can negatively affect a company's reputation.
 Many developers of mobile and digital products are now criticizing the MVP because customers can easily switch between competing products through platforms (e.g. app stores).
 Also, products that do not offer the expected minimum standard of quality are inferior to competitors that enter the market with a higher standard.

 A notable limitation of the MVP is rooted in its approach that seeks out to test its ideas to the market.
 Since the business's new product ideas can be inferred from their testing, the method may be unsuited to environments where the protection of the intellectual property is limited (and where products are easily imitated).